stripe-archive/developer-office-hours/2020-09-10-checkout-taxes-coupons/README.md

 Moving forward, you’ll want to use `line_items` with the new [`Price`](https://stripe.com/docs/api/prices) object when setting up payments.

 **Creating products in the dashboard or API**

-For most cases, you’ll want to load your inventory into Stripe as [Products](https://stripe.com/docs/api/products) and crete corresponding Prices for each of those Products.
+For most cases, you’ll want to load your inventory into Stripe as [Products](https://stripe.com/docs/api/products) and create corresponding Prices for each of those Products.

 **Understanding the correlation between Products & Prices**